 Strength and Conditioning Specialist

 ‘Having followed Mladen’s work for some time now, it never seems to amaze me the meticulous of his dissection of periodization and program design models.
-In his latest work, he gives us, the clinician, the practitioner, the coach another in depth analysis of the numerous ways we can design effective and efficient strength programs to our athletes.
-This is a must have for your library!’
+In his latest work, he gives us, the clinician, the practitioner, and the coach, another in-depth analysis of the numerous ways we can design effective and efficient strength programs to our athletes.
+This is a must-have for your library!’

 Physical Preparation Specialist